Governors Island 2020: Playgrounds, Camping, Biking, and Wide-Open Spaces

 Tap into your sense of adventure

-Adventures at GI in the Western Development Zone—run by the same group that operates beloved kid-friendly NYC attractions like the SeaGlass Carousel and Fantasy Forest Amusement Park in Queens—returns to Governors in 2019.
-You'll again be able to tackle the climbing wall, fly across the zip line, get lost in the maze, and try your luck at mini-golf.
+Adventures at GI in the Western Development Zone—run by the same group that operates beloved kid-friendly NYC attractions like the SeaGlass Carousel and Fantasy Forest Amusement Park in Queens—allows visitors to tackle the climbing wall, fly across the zip line, get lost in the maze, and try your luck at mini-golf.

 The Liggett Terrace climbing playground is always a popular spot.
 Photo by Bruce Monroe via Flickr.